 the PIM2, PIM3, PIM4 and ISO dialects of the language.
 The compiler

-is fully operational with the GCC 4.1.2 back end (on GNU/Linux x86
+is fully operational with GCC 10 and GCC 11 (on

-systems).
-Work is in progress to move the front end to the GCC trunk.
+GNU/Linux x86 systems).
+Work is in progress to move the front end to

-The front end is mostly written in Modula-2, but includes a bootstrap
+the GCC trunk.
+The front end is mostly written in Modula-2 and it

 - Modula-3 (for links see www.modula3.org); SRC M3 is based on an old